Fifth International Youth Camp on Human Rights and World Citizenship

 What if we told you that over thousands of years, humans have developed a deep need to connect?
-That it is healthy to need others?
 That we can only grow when we are connected instead of when we are apart?
-That the drive for closeness and connection is as powerful as our drive for water and food?
-We experience pain when we are left out and we are capable of understanding each other’s feelings and intentions even before someone explains them to us.
-But if this is so, why don’t we always honor our interconnectedness?
-What are some obstacles toward developing caring and loving connections?
-Come explore these questions and more with youth from around the world!
+That the drive for closeness and friendship is as powerful as our drive for water and food?
+We experience physical pain when we are left out, and we are capable of understanding each other’s feelings even before someone explains them to us.

-For questions, email: ava.aslinia@gmail.com, crabbani@uchicago.edu or ajr2279@columbia.edu
+For additional information, email: ava.aslinia@gmail.com or ajr2279@columbia.edu

 First half of the session